Noel2002/tokentix-backend/README.md

 # tokentix-backend
-This application is a web-based ticket sales platform built using Node.js and Express.
-Its primary purpose is to provide a seamless ticket buying experience for customers, while also providing a range of management tools for event organizers and administrators.
+This is a web service for a web-based ticket sales platform that provides a seamless ticket-buying experience for customers, while also providing a range of management tools for event organizers and administrators.
+This web service is built using Node.js and Express.
+It is one of the core component of the platform as it provides authentication services to the users of the platform.

 ## Features

-The Ticket Sales Application includes the following features:
+This web service for the Ticket Sales Application includes the following features:

 - User account management (signup, login, and verification)
 - Email notifications (acccount verification)